Published: February 20, 2021 | Last Updated: November 7, 2025

 According to the WGA, “The minimums are applicable to purchase of previously unexploited material from a ‘professional writer’ and to any writer who has negotiated the right to be treated as a professional writer.’

-In this instance, the buyer could option the material from you to take to market for an initial period of (up to) 180 days, so long as they pay 5% of the appropriate guild minimum as outlined above.
+In this instance, the buyer could take the material from you to market for an initial period of (up to) 180 days, so long as they pay 5% of the appropriate guild minimum as outlined above.

 If they wanted to continue to option it for another 180 days from that point, they would have to pay 10% of the minimum.